 The Slovenian government is well aware of the necessity for action and adopted several documents and measures on the labour market and pension system, is preparing healthcare and long-term care reforms and in June 2017 adopted the Strategy for a Long-Lived Society (IMAD, 2017).
 It should serve as a strategic framework for all activities of this and all future governments, and it should become an important part of the new development strategy of the Republic of Slovenia.
-A permanent active and healthy ageing group is to be established with the following tasks: a) care for the strategy implementation; b) planning, preparing and implementing the activities for permanently informing Slovenian society; and c) establishment and implementation of a permanent dialogue among policy-makers and crucial stakeholders in the process of implementing the strategy in practice - finding at least minimal consensus regarding the basic/key questions of each particular system.
+A permanent active and healthy ageing group is to be established with the following tasks: a) care for the strategy implementation; b) planning, preparing and implementing the activities for permanently informing Slovenian society; and c) establishment and implementing the strategy in practice - finding at least minimal consensus regarding the basic/key questions of each particular system.